MonikaSzucs/Java-Beginner-Tutorial/README.md

     or right click run as > Java Application or right click on the class in the right side and run as > Java Application There is also a play button at the top.

+## Command Line Execution
+1. How to run the java program from the command line

+Step 1: Go to command line / terminal - go to the location of the Java File
+    cd into the area where you have saved your file but only go into the src directory

+Step 2: Compile Java Program
+    javac "name of java file (pacakage name)/(name of your Java file)" javac myfirstjavaprogram/HelloWorld.java
+    Now you wil lsee a new file created which is called HellowWorld.class

+Step 3: Execute java program
+    java "name of java file without extension"
+    Example: java HelloWorld

+*** Make sure the class name and the file name match exactly in order to allow you to run the file.

+## JAR (Java Archieve) basics